MAC

 Valuation

-The Macerich Company appears attractively valued relative to its earnings, cash flows, and sector peers.
+The Macerich Company appears expensively valued relative to its fundamentals and growth prospects.

 Price to Free Cash FlowStrong